Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 2. Install the latest version of Cleanroom Loader and copy the contents of the InsaneCraft instance to it
 3. Remove BetterFPS, FastFurnace, FastWorkbench, FoamFix, LibrarianLib, NotEnoughIDs, Performant, RandomPatches, Shadowfacts' Forgelin, Spark, Surge and SwingThroughGrass
 4. Update Had Enough Items
-5. Install Fugue, Scalar (2.11.1-3), Forgelin-Continuous, LibrarianLib-Continuous and Roughly Enough IDs
+5. Install Fugue, Scalar Legacy, Forgelin-Continuous, LibrarianLib-Continuous and Roughly Enough IDs
 6. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed

 Known issues: None (yet?)